braze-inc/braze-docs/_docs/_hidden/private_betas/data_transformation.md

 {% enddetails %}

 {% details Can I still use data transformation if my external platform only gives an email address as an identifier and no Braze ID or Braze External ID? %}
 Yes.
-Data Transformation early access users will also be granted early access to [this]({{site.baseurl}}/api/endpoints/user_data/post_user_track/#example-request-for-updating-a-user-profile-by-email-address) new `/users/track` feature to update a user profile by email address.
+Data Transformation early access users will also be granted early access to this new [`/users/track` feature]({{site.baseurl}}/api/endpoints/user_data/post_user_track/#example-request-for-updating-a-user-profile-by-email-address) to update a user profile by email address.

-Simply use “email” as your identifier property in the transformation code instead of “external_id” or “braze_id”.
-For example, our Example Transformation Code page <Link to Example Transformation Code> uses this new `/users/track` functionality.
+Simply use `email` as your identifier property in the transformation code instead of “external_id” or `braze_id`.
+For example, our example [Transformation code](#example-transformation-code) uses this new `/users/track` functionality.

 {% alert note %}
-Data Transformation Early access users who started before April 2023 may be familiar with a get_user_by_email function that helped with this use case.
+Data Transformation early access users who started before April 2023 may be familiar with a get_user_by_email function that helped with this use case.
 That function should no longer be needed and has been deprecated.
 {% endalert %}
 {% enddetails %}